yangxdong/template/content/authors/admin/_index.md

     url: www.ict.ac.cn

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include pervasive computing, federated learning and multimodal fusion for healthcare applications.

 # Interests to show in About widget
 interests: